Application of BNG in Dorset

 Policies That Apply to Biodiversity Net Gain

-Once it became apparent that the BNG policy would affect planning in the county, Dorset Council created a document that detailed the relationship between developments and planning applications, and how local biodiversity in Dorset can be harmed as a result of planning projects.
+Once it became apparent that the BNG policy would affect planning in the county, the local council created a document that detailed the relationship between developments and planning applications, and how local biodiversity in Dorset can be harmed as a result of planning projects.
 The Dorset Biodiversity Appraisal Protocol (DBAP) sets out how developers should approach current and future planning projects within the rules of BNG.

 BNG in Developments

-With an influence on the process of gaining planning permission, integrating biodiversity net gain into a project correctly is crucial.
-A reliable way of making these assurances is through reaching out to an ecological surveyor, who can then visit the development site to ensure that the necessary steps are being taken to achieve BNG.
+With an influence on the process of gaining planning acceptance, integrating biodiversity net gain into a project correctly is crucial.
+A reliable way of making these assurances is by reaching out to an ecological surveyor, who can then visit the site to ensure that the necessary steps are being taken to achieve BNG.

 An ecologist will use the deficit between measurements of the pre-development and post-development biodiversity value to determine the changes needed to meet the planning requirement.
 At this point, all current ecological features will be indexed to gauge the existing biodiversity value and the plans of the project will be used to predict the future biodiversity value.
 Using their insight and expertise, the ecological consultant will determine effective next steps to eliminate a deficit between the two figures before increasing biodiversity value by a further 10%.